Water supply and sanitation in Egypt: Tariffs and other prices

 Affordability.
-Based on a tariff of 5 US Cents per m3 and a consumption of 200 liter per capita and day, which is higher than in Central Europe, the monthly water bill of a family of five amounts only to the equivalent of USD 1.50.
+Based on a tariff of 5 US Cents per m3 and a consumption of 200 liter per capita and day, which is higher than in Central Europe, the monthly water bill of a family of five amounts only to the equivalent of US$1.50.
 According to a study done by the consulting firm Chemonics for the EU in 2009, a household consuming 218 liter per capita per day paid a water and sewer bill equivalent to 0.81% of total household expenditure.
 Only 11% of households (constituting 7.4% of the population) spent over 1% on water and wastewater.

 Connection fees.
 Connection fees are a significant expenditure for households.
 In poor areas, connection fees are reduced and can be paid in instalments through a revolving fund established by the Holding Company, UNICEF and USAID.

 Prices paid to water vendors.
 In some slums the majority of residents does not have legal access to water, and most people get water from tankers or water points.
 Because residents lack legal title over the land that they occupy, they are unable to connect legally to the water and sanitation network.
 Water provided by tankers costs two to three Egyptian pounds for 25 litres, approximately 300 times more than the tariff for piped water.

 Costs of emptying septic tanks.
 The cost of emptying septic tanks can be significant.
 Some people avoid using their septic tanks, because if they do the tank fills up more quickly and they must pay to empty it more often.
 They thus continue to pollute the surrounding environment, although they have sanitation facilities at home.